 In March 2020, the outbreak of COVID-19 (coronavirus) caused by a novel strain of the coronavirus has recently been recognized as a pandemic by the World Health Organization, and the outbreak has become increasingly widespread in the United States, including in the markets in which the Company operates.
 The COVID-19 (coronavirus) outbreak has had a notable impact on general economic conditions, including but not limited to the temporary closures of many businesses, "shelter in place" and other governmental regulations, reduced consumer spending due to both job losses and other effects attributable to the COVID-19 (coronavirus), and there are many unknowns.
 While to date the Company has not been required to close any of its stores, the Company is currently operating under reduced hours and has seen increased sales pressure in recent days.
-The Company continues to monitor the impact of the COVID-19 (coronavirus) outbreak closely.
-The extent to which the COVID-19 (coronavirus) outbreak will impact its operations or financial results is uncertain.
+The Cowpany continues to monitor the impact of the COVID-19 (coronavirus) outbreak will impact its operations or financial results is uncertain.